Where Does the Hudson River Start and End

 The mighty Hudson River about a mile from its source high in the Adirondack Mountains on Upper Works Road, it’s a beautiful crystal clear trout stream here with fast rushing waters.
 It’s only 20 feet wide at this spot.

 As the Hudson comes out of the mountains, it picks up additional water from many feeder streams.
-There are a number of large dams to supply power plants, which divide the River into “lakes” suitable for recreational activity.
+There are several large dams to supply power plants, which divide the River into “lakes” suitable for recreational activity.

 Where Does the Hudson River End